How To Find The Y Intercept In Point Slope Form

 • ( x ) and ( y ) are the variables representing any point on the line.

 This form is especially useful when you have a point and a slope and want to quickly write the equation of the line.
 Unlike the slope-intercept form (( y = mx + b )), which directly gives you the y-intercept (( b )), the point-slope form requires a bit more work to find this value.
-However, it's a straightforward process that involves converting the equation into slope-intercept form.
+On the flip side, it's a straightforward process that involves converting the equation into slope-intercept form.

 Steps to Find the Y-Intercept